 4. It Won’t Make A Difference With My Team Anyway!

-Longstanding problems can be discouraging especially when a manager or leader has tried hard to work with her team.
-The manager who becomes more skilled at creating a work environment that is motivating to her team will find that they respond positively to her efforts.
-The key is that the manager must understand her individual staff members and what they value and then match what she needs to what they value.
-Parents know they cannot treat each child the same to get the best results.
-Coaches know they cannot treat each athlete the same to get the best results.
-Savvy managers learn this as well about their employees.
+Longstanding problems can be discouraging especially when a manager or leader has tried hard to work with her/his team.
+Managers who make a sustained and genuine attempt to create a work environment that motivates their team members are often surprised however at how positively their team members respond to their efforts.
+The key is that the manager must understand her/his individual staff members and what they value and then match what s/he needs to those values.

 5. It’s Too Late!
 I’ve Already Made Too Many Mistakes With My People Skills!